Terms of Service - Trooli

 15.3 Delays: If we delay in taking any steps under our Agreement against you in respect of you breaking our Agreement, that doesn’t prevent us taking steps against you later.

-15.4 After our Agreement, the following Sections of this Agreement apply even once the Agreement has ended: Section 3 (Cancellation period), Section 8 (If you fail to pay), Section 10 (Our responsibility to you), Section 11.2 (Complaints), Section 14 (After the agreement ends) and Section 15 (PARTIES, TERMS, LAW) apply even once the Agreement has ended.
+15.4 After our Agreement, the following contents of the Trooli legal webpages contained in this Agreement apply even once the Agreement has ended.
+These include; Section 8 (if you fail to pay), Section 10 (our responsibility to you) and this Section 15 (Parties, Terms, Law) in our Terms of Service, our Code of Practice (complaints), apply even once the Agreement has ended.

 15.5 Laws and courts that apply: English law applies to our Agreement and claims between us will be brought in the English courts.